 Looking at a map of North Carolina, the Local Education Agencies (LEA) nearby to Chapel Hill-Carrboro include Orange County, Chatham County, Alamance County, Caswell County, Person County, and Durham County.
 Wake County is separated from Orange County but is part of the Chapel Hill-Durham-Wake metropolitan area.
 This report’s comparisons will treat first the nearby districts, 010 Alamance-Burlington, 170 Caswell County, 190 Chatham County, 320 Durham, 680 Orange County, 681 Chapel Hill-Carrboro City, 730 Person County, and then the more economically comparable districts,111 Asheville City, 190 Chatham County, 290 Davidson County, 320 Durham, 600 Charlotte-Mecklenburg, 650 New Hanover County, 681 Chapel Hill-Carrboro City, 920 Wake County.
 Appendix A provides a brief characterization of the nearby and peer LEAs.

 The NYT article makes reference to minority students.
-It should be noted that NCDPI considers Hispanic, for data reporting purposes, to be a race rather than an ethnicity as it is, for instance, in Census Bureau publications (although there is a somewhat tortuous history of that11).
-Instead of “race,” DPI uses the term “subgroup,” being composed of American Indian, Asian, Black, Hispanic, Multiracial, Pacific Islander, and White.
-Due to the small numbers of some of the subgroups and consequent difficulties in comparability, this report will consider only Black, Hispanic, and White students.
+Instead of “race,” DPI uses the term “subgroup,” being composed of American Indian, Asian, Black, Hispanic, Multiracial, Pacific Islander, and White.11 Due to the small numbers of some of the subgroups and consequent difficulties in comparability, this report will consider only Black, Hispanic, and White students.
 Other reports in this series will also address Asian students.

 I do not include charter schools, which warrant a separate treatment since over the years they vary in number of students served and grades offered, making longitudinal comparisons difficult.